imevahans/Team-Bedrock-Hack4Good/README.md

 ## **Running the Application**

-Once you've set up each `.env` files in both "/backend" and "/frontend" respectively, and installed the dependencies, you can run both the frontend and backend applications locally.
+Once you've set up each `.env` file in both "/backend" and "/frontend" respectively, and installed the dependencies, you can run both the frontend and backend applications locally.

 ### **Frontend**:
 ```bash